plasne/aks-lab/08-Add-a-Database.md

 kubectl scale deployment songs-app --replicas=3
 ```

 The API service is stateless so there is no problem with scaling it.
-While unrealistic, our contracts service also cannot be modified (the contracts are hardcoded), so it can also be scaled.
+While unrealistic, our contracts service also cannot be modified (the contracts are hard-coded), so it can also be scaled.
 However, if you scaled the songs service and posted a new song to it...

 ```bash
 > curl -i -H "x-api-version: v1" -X POST -d '{ "artist": "The Oh Hellos", "title": "Bitter Water", "genre": "Folk" }' "http://52.150.27.198/song"